 To register for the CERG-C, you need to have already a master degree or a diploma of 5 years from your University.
-If it is the case and you are interested in the 2020 session, you need to prepare an application and send it by email.
-The deadline is 15 September 2019.
+If it is the case and you are interested in the 2023 session (17 April - 16 June, 2023), you need to prepare an application and send it by email.
+The deadline is 15 September 2022.

-The following documents must be submitted with the completed and signed Application Form (here).
+The following documents must be submitted with the completed and signed Application Form (see here).
 Incomplete application packages will not be considered.
-All your files must be named using a prefix firstname_lastname.
+All your files must be named using your lastname as a prefix.

 - a short proposal (maximum 1 page) of your potential research project for the CERG-C thesis